-Ground Rent: rent paid under the terms of a lease by the owner of a building to the owner of the land on which it is built; traditionally the owner of a leasehold property paying money to the owner of a freehold property.
+Ground Rent is paid under the terms of a lease by the owner of a building to the owner of the land on which it is built.
+Traditionally, the owner of a leasehold property pays money to the owner of a freehold property.

 To add to the problems, many mortgage lenders (in the interests of protecting their security) will not lend on properties where ground rent exceeds a certain value.
 This has meant property owners could find themselves in a situation whereby they are unable to sell their property as no potential buyer can raise the finances to purchase.

-The new law means that ground rents on new non-retirement leasehold properties will have to be effectively zero; there are further regulations to be created to deal with the detail of the amendments and it is currently anticipated that everything will be in place to take effect from Summer 2022.
+The new law means that ground rents on new non-retirement leasehold properties will have to be effectively zero.
+Further regulations will be created to deal with the detail of the amendments and it is currently anticipated that everything will be in place to take effect from 30 June 2022.
 There are also changes coming in for retirement homes (expected to be introduced on or around 01 April 2023).

 There are some exemptions that deal with specific types of leasehold and also lease extensions but this article is intended to be a quick update and not a full scale lecture and these may be addressed in future articles.

 Unfortunately for existing leasehold property owners the Act is not retrospective, meaning that whatever terms are already in your lease applying to ground rent will remain in force.
-There are however means to try and reduce this, but this will be dependent on your individual circumstances and should be discussed with a member of one of our conveyancing teams.
+There are however means to try and reduce this.
+It will be dependent on your individual circumstances and should be discussed with a member of one of our conveyancing teams.

-For those currently buying, most developers are already making ground rent a peppercorn rent in anticipation of the forthcoming law coming into effect.
-However, you should check with your conveyancer as all new leases prior to summer 2022 can still currently contain clauses that charge the leaseholder and can still be subject to doubling or other troublesome issues.
+Most developers are already making ground rent a peppercorn rent in anticipation of the forthcoming law coming into effect.
+However, you should check with your conveyancer.
+All new leases prior to summer 2022 can still currently contain clauses that charge the leaseholder and can still be subject to doubling or other troublesome issues.